Nottinghamshire Warm Homes On Prescription Programme

-The Nottinghamshire Warm Homes on Prescription project (led by Newark & Sherwood District Council which also hosts the Programme Manager) aims to help low income households with cold-sensitive long-term health conditions to achieve affordable warmth.
+The Nottinghamshire Warm Homes on Prescription project aims to help low income households with cold-sensitive long-term health conditions to achieve affordable warmth.

 The project targets residents who satisfy the following criteria:

 • Have long-term health conditions made worse by the cold

 • Are in fuel poverty (defined as having a gross household income of no more than £16,010 per annum excl.
 PIP/DLA or <£800/month after mortgage/rent)